 AYRSHIRE AND DUMFRIES AND GALLOWAY PRODUCE SCHEME Many producers in the local economy use the figure of Burns to promote produces and commodities.
 Based on our Brand research under (6) above, using the figure of the poet could impact the promotion and the price of produce.
-A Burns added value to a Tourism strategy based on Terroir will lead consequently to the development of the supply chain and local products
+A Burns added value to a Tourism strategy based on Terroir will lead and local products